What Is a Concrete Bonding Agent?

 - Cured epoxy resins give tensile and compressive strengths higher than concrete.

-- Epoxy resin compounds do not contain any volatile solvent.
+- Epoxy resin compounds do not contain any volatile solvents.
 The liquid resin becomes 100% solids after curing.

 - Epoxy resin is able to adhere to almost all construction materials.